tractr/traxion/apps/docs/docs/how-to/initialization/apps/docusaurus.md

 ---
 id: docusaurus
-title: New project - Docusaurus
+title: New application - Docusaurus
 sidebar_label: Docusaurus
 ---

-## Add Docusaurus
+## Create the documentation with Docusaurus

 Docusaurus is a static documentation generator from markdown files.